Spike Maynard

-Elliot E. "Spike" Maynard (December 8, 1942 – May 1, 2014) was an American lawyer and former judge from West Virginia.
+Elliott E. "Spike" Maynard (December 8, 1942 – May 1, 2014) was an American lawyer and former judge from West Virginia.
 In 1996 he was elected as a Democrat to the Supreme Court of Appeals of West Virginia.
 A judge of West Virginia's 30th Judicial Circuit for over 16 years, he was elected as a Democrat to a 12-year term on the Supreme Court of Appeals of West Virginia in 1996.

 In 2010, Maynard switched parties and won the Republican nomination to challenge longtime Democratic U.S. Representative Nick Rahall in West Virginia's 3rd congressional district.
 On November 2, 2010, Maynard was defeated in his election bid in the second-closest election in Rahall's political history.

 Early life, education, and legal career

 Maynard served in the United States Air Force Reconnaissance Group from 1961 to 1966.
 He received his Bachelor of Science from Florida Southern College in 1967.
 He served as the managing director of the Tug Valley Chamber of Commerce from 1968 to 1970.
 Maynard attended the West Virginia University College of Law and received his J.D. in 1974.

 Maynard was an attorney in private practice from 1974 and 1981, and also served as the prosecuting attorney for Mingo County from 1976 to 1981.